 If you’re looking for a high-yield savings account online with no added or unexpected fees, Varo delivers.
 Varo is an online bank launched in 2017.
-In 2020, it became the first consumer fintech granted a national bank charter, which means deposits are FDIC insured by the Federal Deposit Insurance Corporation and backed by Varo Bank, not a third-party bank.
+In 2020, it became the first consumer fintech to earn the distinction of a nationally chartered bank, which means deposits are FDIC insured by the Federal Deposit Insurance Corporation and backed by Varo Bank, not a third-party bank.

 Is Varo Bank safe?